commonhaus/foundation/policies/trademark-policy.md

 ## Covered Trademarks

-> [!TIP]
-> This policy applies to all CF and CF project Marks whether they are registered or not.

-This policy covers all [trademarks and service marks](#what-is-a-trademark) associated with the Commonhaus Foundation, collectively referred to as "Marks".
+This policy covers all [trademarks and service marks](./trademark-guidelines.md#what-is-a-trademark) associated with the Commonhaus Foundation, collectively referred to as "Marks", whether registered or not.
 This includes:

 - **Word Marks:** Names of the Commonhaus Foundation and any projects under our umbrella.
 - **Logos:** The official Commonhaus Foundation logo and the logos of individual projects.
 - **Trade Dress:** The distinctive visual appearance of our websites and packaging.

-Some Marks may not be registered, but trademark rights exist even if they are not registered.
+Trademark rights exist even if the Mark is not registered.
-This Policy covers our Marks whether they are registered or not.

 A non-exhaustive list of our Marks, including registered trademarks, service marks, pending registrations, and marks in use, is available at <https://www.commonhaus.org/trademarks/>.